palantir/atlasdb/docs/source/transactions/transaction_protocol.rst

 We need to ensure that writes committed after our startTs are not read.
 If we get back a row from the KV store then we know that the txn that wrote it has a startTs less than ours, but it may still be in progress or committed.
-We postfilter on the transaction table.
+We post-filter on the transaction table.
 If we find that the locks for this txn are no longer held, but there still isn't a row in the transaction table, then we force it to be rolled back.
 This will ensure that when the txn tries to commit then it will fail and have to